Get customized results?

 The disclosure chart answers commonly asked questions and provides more details about your plan.

-• Type of product: This section will state if the plan’s rate is fixed or variable.
+• Type of product: This section lists the plan’s rate type.
+The most common options are fixed or variable.

 • Contract term: Here, you will find the length of your contract.
 Texas energy plans typically last between 12 and 36 months.

-• Termination fee: Most providers will charge you a fee if you end your contract before the term ends.
-This plan, for example, has a $295 penalty for terminating your service early.
+• Termination fee: Most providers charge an early termination fee (ETF) if you end your service before your contract is up.
+This plan, for example, has a $150 penalty for terminating your service early.

 • Renewable content: You can check the percentage of renewable energy included in your plan.
 This Gexa Energy plan is 100% renewable.